Internetrix/silverstripe-controller-ip-restriction/README.md

     - SilverStripe\Dev\DevelopmentAdmin
 ```

-3. Define which IP addresses are allowed in .env file, using SS_ADMIN_ALLOWED_IPS variable.
+3. Define which IP addresses are allowed in `.env` file, using a `SS_ADMIN_ALLOWED_IPS` variable.
 For multiple IP addresses, use a comma-limited list.
 ```
 SS_ADMIN_ALLOWED_IPS='123.0.0.1,248.1.1.1'
 ```